PDFpen 9 Improves Markup, Tables of Contents, and More

-Smile has just released version 9.0 of its two PDF-manipulation utilities, PDFpen and PDFpenPro.
+Smile has just released version 9.0 of its PDF-manipulation utilities, PDFpen and PDFpenPro.
 According to the company, the new apps share over 100 usability improvements, including additional annotation capabilities, more export options, line numbering, and a hand tool with magnification features.
 In addition, PDFpenPro has beefed up its Table of Contents creating and editing tool and added the capability to perform horizontal OCR on Japanese, Chinese, and Korean PDFs.
 (Full disclosure: Smile is a long-time TidBITS sponsor, and I’m working on updating my “Take Control of PDFpen 8” book, which is now free, for PDFpen 9.)

 One of the most common things people do with PDFs is mark them up, and PDFpen provides improved markup capabilities.
 The PDFpen sidebar, which shows you annotations on a PDF and lets you navigate to them, now also offers the option to select multiple annotations and copy their textual contents so you can paste them elsewhere.
 Plus, you can now delete annotations directly from the sidebar.